FinlyWealth/mds-finly-search/README.md

 make run
 ```

-## Using Makefile to Run Preprocessing Scripts
-Please refer to the [Preprocessing Instructions](src/preprocess/README.md).

 ## Using Makefile to Run mlflow Experiments
 Please refer to the [Experiment Instructions](experiments/README.md).

+## Using Makefile for Preprocessing and Generating Indices
+Please refer to the [Preprocessing Instructions](src/preprocess/README.md).

 ## Setup Instructions - Docker